cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 <br>

-**Note:** You get points on Yellowdig by interacting with content.
+**Note:** You get points on iCollege by interacting with content.
 That means creating new posts and participating in posts that your classmates create.
-Your Yellowdig posts are due on Friday, but you gain points throughout the week by participating in discussions.
+Your iCollege posts are due at the end of each week, but you gain points throughout the week by participating in discussions.

-You can earn up to 20 points a week, and points reset on Fridays.
+You can earn up to 20 points a week, and points reseton the due date.
 You need to earn 100 points throughout the seven-week term, which means averaging 15 points a week.

 <br>
 <br>